 OCD intrusive thoughts

-However, what many people don't realise is that OCD is varied in its topics.
-It is not limited to obsessions about dirt and contamination but can consists of many other areas that manifest as intrusive thoughts such as:
+What many people don't realise is that OCD is varied in its topics.
+It is not limited to obsessions about dirt and contamination but can consist of many other areas that manifest as intrusive thoughts such as:

 These thoughts are unwanted, distressing, and upsetting.
 The person who experiences them also experiences panic and anxiety as they question their reality, character and morality.
 They cannot fathom why they would be having these vile thoughts.
 These can also follow them into dreams.

 It is important to note that although many fear these impulses, nobody with OCD has acted upon their most immoral or disturbing and dark thoughts.
 Sufferers live in misery with these thoughts and find them repugnant when the thoughts go against their values and morals.
-OCD attacks the very things that the suffer values, hence what is most important to them and what the mind can think of being the worst possible thing such as new born mothers who have intrusive thoughts of harming their babies.
+OCD attacks the very things that the sufferer values, hence what is most important to them and what the mind can think of being the worst possible thing, such as newborn mothers who have intrusive thoughts of harming their babies.
 These thoughts are just that - thoughts, meaningless ones.

 These thoughts then become torturous.
 When the unwanted thoughts become stuck then the content is given false importance.
 The thoughts get stuck precisely due to the fact that the person doesn't want them or agrees with them.
 OCD is a manipulating bully that will go after the things people hold most important and so represent the opposite of what a person may desire.
 They do not make the person having them a bad person.
 They are a misfiring in the brain, not a reflection of the sufferer’s character.
 These thoughts are also upsetting as they will try to disrupt the most beautiful moments in your life.